parhanzikkry/ShopeeBETest/README.md

 4. This app will run in localhost:3000 in your browser
 ### Without Docker
 #### Prerequisites
 You are already have mysql:5.7.24 (same version is recomended), Node:8.14.0 (same version is recomended) and npm:6.4.1 (same version is recomended) in your PC.
+(Note: im use Ubuntu 18.04)
 #### Step
 1. Pull this git repository first.
 2. Move to directory shopeeTest Ex: cd shopeeTest.